nesfit/ICS/Lectures/Lecture_02/Lecture.md

 }
 ```

-The `Transform` method is a higher-order function(it’s a function that takes a function as an argument).
+The `Transform` method is a higher-order function (it's a function that takes a function as an argument).

 +++
 ### Multicast Delegates